tongjiaming/Figure-Referencing/README.md

 show some examples of the results

-Bm25 as new baseline
+Bm25 as new baseline (problem)
+True negative

 galactica model
 s2orc
 arxiv

-True negative